 Integration with Twitch is superb and whilst I can do many things by far the three most used are displaying a GIF, slowing chat and sending a predetermined message to chat.
 There is an initial investment of time to get things set up but once done you will have a very professional stream which can be interesting to your viewer because you are able to interact with the screen in a simple way.

-The unit itself feels very well built.
+The unit itself exudes quality and it is indeed very well built.
 The solid feeling chassis weighs in at 190grams and measures 4.6 x 3.3 x 0.8 inches (that is 118 x 84 x 21 mm) with 15 LCD buttons on the face.
 The buttons feel spongy but tactile so you know when you have pressed them but you can also set each button to be dim or bright in an on and off state.
 The main page allows you to create folders and inside of these, you can have functions.
-I would like to be able to create a folder for recording software, for example, then have folders in their for each application but this is not currently possible, however, this doesn’t mean that it won’t happen in the future as updates to the software are coming thick and fast.
+I would like to be able to create a folder for recording software, for example, then have folders in there for each application but this is not currently possible, however, this doesn’t mean that it won’t happen in the future as updates to the software are coming thick and fast.

 Having an icon for each folder lets you know exactly what is inside each and navigation is as simple as pressing the picture you want but as I just mentioned, I would like to be able to sort a little more than I can at present.
 Customizing the folders and buttons is as easy as dragging your image into the software and setting up the functions you want is really simple and straightforward.